| The Marriage of Guy Fawkes and Maria Pulleyn

 recordings of this union, like those of so many other prominant Catholics of their time,

+would thus never have existed.
 An additional tantalizing piece of information that has come to light as an addendum to

 the original article is the marriage of a Richard Pulleyn and an Eleanor Rudd.
 Their grandson

 James, who married a daughter of Sir William Ingilby being styled James Pulleyn of Killinghall.
+What Now ? - The Missing Links I have written several letters to the Horton-Fawkes family who presently live at

 Farnley Hall.
 Although they are not direct descendants of the original Fawkes family, I